 Wig made the grain in his photos talk volumes, Sean created remarkable imagery with his lyrics and tunes, Jon produced possibly the most impressive long player in 4-track history.
 Gordon wrote press releases which became a commentary on the state of the music industry.

-The shifting line-up around songwriters Gordon Glass and Sean Walmsley has included Wig Worland, Andy Allum, Sujay Jayaram, Jon Poole, Bob Leith, Mike Turbutt, Mark Turner and Allan Thompson.
+The shifting line-up around songwriters Gordon Glass and Sean Walmsley has included Wig Worland, Andy Allum, Sujay Jayaram, Jon Poole, Bob Leith, Mike Turbutt, Mark Wheeler and Allan Thompson.

 The skills are complementary but at the root of the each individual's success you'll find the drive and ingenuity of a group of young men determined to become legends in their time.